MattEveritt/book-list-app/README.md

 Info:

-The backend was made with nodejs and expressjs, I set up a database with relational database with AWS and communicate with the database using the mysql package.
+The backend was made with nodejs and expressjs, I set up a relational database with AWS and communicate with the database using the mysql package.
 Axios was used to communicate between the front and backend.
 A static frontend page is being served by the backend.